George Springer: 2021–2022

-2022

 In 2022, Springer received his fourth All-Star selection and helped lead the Blue Jays to a Wild Card berth.
 Springer, along with Matt Chapman, got two hits during the first game of the 2022 American League Wild Card Series against the Seattle Mariners.
-During the eighth inning of the second game, J.P.
-Crawford hit a ball into the middle of center field.
+During the eighth inning of the second game, J. P. Crawford hit a ball into the middle of center field.
 Springer, while trying to catch the ball, collided heavily with Bo Bichette, allowing Crawford to get an RBI double.
 Springer's injury resulted in him having to be carted off the field.
-The Mariners would rally from this to complete a two-game series sweep, ending the Blue Jays' season.
+The Mariners completed a two-game series sweep, ending the Blue Jays' season.